Occupational Therapist - Coastal Community Health & Social Care Team (Ref.3658)

 - Offer an opportunity to enter a generous Local Government Pension Scheme.

 - As a place to live and work, Devon is hard to beat with top-performing schools, universities, vibrant cities, pretty villages and some of the most scenic coast and countryside in the UK.
 Living and working in Devon as an Occupational Therapist has never been more attractive.
-If you need to make the move to Devon, relocation support may be available.

 For further information on this role please contact Siegrid Horrent on 01392 384345 or Siegrid.firstname.lastname@example.org